hypo69/hypo/docs/gemini/consultant/ru/endpoints/advertisement/facebook/scenarios/post_event.md

 def post_event(d: Driver, event: SimpleNamespace) -> bool:
-    """ Manages the process of posting an event.
+    """ Manages the process of promoting a post with a title, description, and media files.

     Args:
-        d (Driver): The driver instance used for interacting with the webpage. event (SimpleNamespace): The event data to be posted.
+        d (Driver): The driver instance used for interacting with the webpage. event (SimpleNamespace): The event data to post.
+Must have 'title', 'start' (date and time), 'description', and 'promotional_link' attributes.

     Returns:
         bool: `True` if the event was posted successfully, otherwise `False`.